denten-books/plain-text/4-simulation.md

 But before we can begin to peel apart layers of form, formatting, and formula in the next chapter, I need to outline a few salient features of the computational metaphor.
 Computation proceeds through metaphor, as I will argue here.
-And this metaphor often breaks in a way that occludes the incongruence between the visible representation and the underlying material affordances of the medium.
-What we see is not always what we get.
+And the metaphor often breaks in a way that occludes the incongruence between the visible representation and the underlying material affordances of the medium.
+What you see is not always what you get.
 We are instead confronted with a composite image, which under examination reveals a complex process of transfiguration between the visible sign and the sign at the site of the inscription.